So, here we bring to you the SWOT analysis of the e-commerce giant- Amazon!

-Online retail business has gained high popularity in the digital world, even more so in the pandemic.
-Numerous national and local players have gained a strong foothold in market.
+Online retail business has gained traction as the world shifts to a digital economy, even more in the pandemic.
+Numerous national and local players have gained a strong foothold in the market.

 2. Lost margins and expansion challenges

-While the company has managed to stay afloat so far, its free shipping and dirt-cheap prices might pose future threats.
+While the company has managed to stay afloat so far, its free shipping and cheap prices might pose future threats.

 3. Product Flops and Failures

-Amazon is notorious for fake ratings and reviews and that adversely impacts the brand image.
+Amazon is notoriously popular for fake ratings and reviews and that adversely impacts the brand image.
 Few products sold under the Amazon Basics brand name are also known to be of inferior quality.

 4. Limited brick-and-mortar presence

-In developing countries like India, absolutely no brick-and-mortar presence proves to be a limitation in reaching the full untapped market potential, especially in rural parts.
+In developing countries like India, no physical presence proves to inhibit reaching the untapped market potential, especially in rural parts.

 5. Loss of competitive advantage